Photovoltaic (Solar Electric)

 Costs of Solar Photovoltaics

 Rapidly falling prices have made solar more affordable than ever.
-The average price of a completed PV system has dropped by 33 percent since the beginning of 2011.
+The average price of a completed PV system has dropped by 59 percent over the last decade.

 For more information on the state of the solar PV market in the US, visit our solar industry data page.